DOAJ/doaj/static_content/apply/content/guide.md

 {:.tabular-list}
 - ### Arts and humanities journals
-   - For these subjects only, DOAJ can accept journals that undertake editorial review, rather than peer review.
+   - For these disciplines only, DOAJ can accept journals that undertake editorial review, rather than peer review.
 Editorial review must be handled with a minimum of two editors.

-- ### Case reports journals
+- ### Clinical case reports journals
    - DOAJ only considers case reports as research if they include the retrospective analysis of more than three clinical cases and/or a literature review.
 Before applying, make sure that the journal has published at least five articles per year that meet this definition.

-- ### Law journals
+- ### Conference proceedings journals
-   - Law journals must undertake a peer review process to be included in DOAJ.
-However, an exception is made for US law journals where editorial review is an accepted practice in this field and has been traditionally used for over a century.
+   - For DOAJ to include journals that are dedicated to publishing conference proceedings, the journal must have an ISSN and a permanent editorial or advisory board providing editorial oversight.
+Papers from each published conference must be peer reviewed according to DOAJ criteria.
+Full text of all conference papers must be available.
+Individual conference proceedings will not be indexed.

 - ### Student-run journals
    - If a journal is run by a student body, there must be an advisory board for the journal where at least two members have a PhD or equivalent qualification.